Melody Rules: Critical reception

 Critical reception for Melody Rules was poor, and it is considered in New Zealand to be one of the worst sitcoms of all time.
 It has also become part of the lexicon within the Kiwi television industry to describe an unsuccessful sitcom; for example, "That show will be the next Melody Rules."
 The series has been labelled as "cringeworthy" and "atrocious" by The New Zealand Herald, one of New Zealand television's "disasters" by Scoop, and "awful" by the Waikato Times.

 Alan Brough and Belinda Todd both regret starring in the series; Todd compared it to Macbeth in terms of "bad luck", and described it as "absolutely ghastly."
 Brough described working on the series as "such a horrendous experience", adding "I was so embarrassed by it, I had to go overseas."
 Both Brough and Todd claim the series was substantial in convincing them to leave New Zealand and move to Australia and the United States, respectively.
 The series has developed a "certain cult status" for its perceived low quality.
 Despite this, Brough and Jodie Rimmer went on to lead fruitful acting careers, while Elliott O'Donnell is now known as Askew, a successful graffiti artist.

 The failure of Melody Rules has been attributed to poor comedy writing, low budget production, miscast actors, and cultural incompatibility between the American-style sitcom and the comedy that New Zealanders prefer.
 In the years since Melody Rules, there have been no further American-style sitcoms produced in New Zealand.

-Ratings
+Scheduling and ratings

-After being pulled from TV3's primetime scheduling due to poor ratings, the series was placed in an early-morning graveyard slot and "stripped" at two episodes per screening.
+Melody Rules initially aired at 7pm on Sundays with the first episode ("Going, Going...
+Goner") aired on 2 April 1995.
+After being pulled from its Sunday night timeslot due to poor ratings, the series was moved to Saturdays at 7pm from 17 June to 26 August and then "stripped" five days a week, Monday to Friday, at 5pm during the summer of 1996/97.

 Cultural references

-In 2019, a comedy podcast about the creation of the sitcom titled "The Worst Sitcom Ever Made" was released by Radio New Zealand.
+In 2019, a comedy podcast about the creation of the sitcom titled "The Worst Sitcom Ever Made" was released by RNZ.
 Episodes were presented by creator Geoff Houtman and featured interviews from the writing staff, crew and cast members.